BattlefieldRedux/PR-GhostingAnalyzer/README.md

 Project Reality: BF2 Ghosting Detection Tool.
 Uses _CD Hash_ and _Namehack_ logs to determine ghosting incidents using 3 different techniques.
 This project is licensed under the GNU General Public License v3.0.

+So far only compatible with the Linux IP tables namehack solution.
+Not too difficult to write the regex and the result parsing around to work with other log formats.

 The _CD Hash_ log can usually be found at `admin/logs/cdhash.log`

 The _Namehack_ log can usually be found in the server root directory as `namehack.log`